Veil-of-Aether/worldbuilding/characters.md

 ### Bernard
 He is a wandering salesman with a knack for finding the oddest trinkets in the unlikeliest places.
 Always on the move, he’s a bit skittish but endlessly curious, driven by a love of adventure and a tendency to laugh mid-sentence — even when there’s nothing funny.
 His playful spirit and ever-growing collection of bizarre wares make him a familiar (and unpredictable) face wherever the road leads.

+### General Halvarn
+Halvarn was the greatest general during the War of Fallen Glory.
+He fought alongside his men and never backed down from a battle.
+While under siege, he gave many of his rations to his soldiers.
+Halvarn was the one who pierced through the enemy defenses into the Shrine of Elements and blew the Horn of Awakening.

 ### Mira
 A kind-hearted herbalist who runs a small garden.
 She sometimes needs help gathering rare herbs from nearby woods